Code-Institute-Submissions/RozWelch-kids-bookclub1/README.md

 The website was tested on Chrome, Firefox and Safari browers.
 The website was tested on desktop, laptop, table and mobile size screens.
+The links were tested on the deployed site, and the form was tested.
 The code was checked on Chrome Developt tools Lighthouse with 100% results:

   ![Lighthouse test Homepage](https://github.com/RozWelch/kids-bookclub1/blob/main/assets/readme_images/home_page_lighthousescore.jpg)